by: Thomas Young

 Most business leaders do not regularly review their web stats and this is a mistake.
 It can lead to poor decision making and an inability to notice market share losses or other key business trends as they are happening in real time.
 For example, a significant increase or drop in website traffic will impact company sales.
 This data is easily found in Google Analytics along with much more valuable company information.
 Make the time to review your website stats and learn how to act on this valuable, free data coming from Google.

 - Review Google Analytics data from your website on a weekly or monthly basis.

 - If needed, have these reports e-mailed to you or printed and on your desk.

-- If possible, attend web marketing meetings with your sales and marketing staff on a regular basis and ask questions about Google Analytics stats.
+- If possible, attend strategic digital marketing meetings with your sales and marketing staff on a regular basis and ask questions about Google Analytics stats.

 - Link Google Analytics to Webmaster Tools and AdWords.

 - Develop Google Analytics into a leading indicator for your business.

 - Ask questions about trends seen in your web data and use the information to make better strategic marketing decisions for your company.